ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `ButtonOneTouchEnd` - Emitted when button one is no longer being touched.
  * `ButtonOnePressed` - Emitted when button one is pressed.
  * `ButtonOneReleased` - Emitted when button one is released.
+ * `ButtonTwoTouchStart` - Emitted when button two is touched.
+ * `ButtonTwoTouchEnd` - Emitted when button two is no longer being touched.
+ * `ButtonTwoPressed` - Emitted when button two is pressed.
+ * `ButtonTwoReleased` - Emitted when button two is released.
  * `AliasPointerOn` - Emitted when the pointer toggle alias button is pressed.
  * `AliasPointerOff` - Emitted when the pointer toggle alias button is released.
  * `AliasPointerSet` - Emitted when the pointer set alias button is released.